georgeanndata/data_engineer/Projects/Insurance/README.md

 I used the same [auto insurance fraud dataset](data/insurance_claims.csv) that I used from my data science project.

-The dataset contains 40 attributes for 1,000 auto insurance claims, 247 that were labeled as fraudulent and 753 that were labeled as non-fraudulent.
+The dataset contains 40 attributes for 1,000 auto insurance claims—247 that were labeled as fraudulent and 753 that were labeled as non-fraudulent.

 ![](images/data_points_in_file.png)